 AMEX revamped the Gold Card in 2018, increasing the annual fee to $250.
 To remove some of the pain, AMEX added a $10 monthly dining credit to the card.
 This is a common trick from AMEX.
 When the fee for the Platinum card went to $695, they added multiple statement credits with limited use.

 I strongly disagree that these credits decrease the annual fee because they’re nothing like cash.
-The more restrictions on the benefit, the less likely you will use it every month and AMEX puts plenty of restrictions on these credits.
-While AMEX says the Gold Card has a “Dining Credit,” you only get $10 back after eating at Ruth’s Chris Steak House, The Cheesecake Factory, participating Shake Shack locations or by ordering through Grubhub or Seamless.
+The more restrictions on the benefit, the less likely you will use it every month and AMEX puts plenty of limitations on these credits.
+While AMEX says the Gold Card has a “Dining Credit,” you only get $10 back after eating at Ruth’s Chris Steak House, The Cheesecake Factory, participating Shake Shack locations or ordering through Grubhub or Seamless.